+- 1-102 Titles of Sections

-- 1-103 Amendments - 1-104 Effect of Repeals
+- 1-103 Amendments

+- 1-104 Effect of Repeals

 Section 1-101.
 Designation of Citation

 The ordinances embraced in the following chapters and sections shall constitute and be designated as "The Code of Ordinances of Section 3 of the Village of Chevy Chase, Maryland," and may be so cited.
 The Code may also be cited as "The Section 3 Code."